 Self-Care in Recovery: Fostering Compassion for Yourself

 When someone fails to look after their physical and mental health, they suffer the consequences on both fronts.
-The scientific community increasingly learns more about ways in which our minds and bodies are interconnected.
+The scientific community increasingly learns more about how our minds and bodies are interconnected.
 When we eat healthier, we are less depressed.
 When we exercise, we elevate our mood and reduce anxiety.

-A structured routine that takes both mental and physical well-being into account is essential for anyone who takes their health seriously.
-But self-care in recovery is perhaps even more important than it is for those who aren’t struggling with addiction.
+A structured routine that considers mental and physical well-being is essential for anyone who takes their health seriously.
+But self-care in Recovery is perhaps even more critical than it is for those who aren’t struggling with addiction.

 Healthy routines and thought patterns are critical for someone who suffers from a substance use disorder or mental health concern.
-Addiction treatment professionals help clients identify tools that they can implement in their normal routines.
-Finding the methods that work best for an individual typically requires counseling along with some trial and error.
+Addiction treatment professionals help clients identify tools they can implement in their routines.
+Finding the best methods for an individual typically requires counseling and trial and error.

-By finding the best self-care processes that work for you, you will build a framework for daily living.
+Finding the best self-care processes that work for you will build a framework for daily living.
 This provides value beyond the time and effort you put into each strategy.
 The proper routine can dramatically improve your overall quality of life.

-From exercise to therapy, you have many resources available to optimize your health.
+From exercise to therapy, many resources are available to optimize your health.
 Let’s take a closer look at some possible tools you can use in your own life.

-This process is about establishing a protocol that makes your life as happy and sustainable as possible.
-Structure is key for those in recovery, so self-care is about finding the tools that consistently work best for you.
+This process involves establishing a protocol that makes your life as happy and sustainable as possible.
+Structure is key for those in Recovery, so self-care consists of finding the tools that consistently work best for you.

 Common Methods of Self-Care in Recovery

-There are several ways you can make sure you’re prioritizing your mental and physical health.
-These methods are helpful for anyone, but they are often essential for someone in recovery.
-Creating a routine that includes any or all of these tools gives your life structure.
-Common self-care methods include…
+You can prioritize your mental and physical health in several ways.
+These methods are helpful for anyone but are often essential for someone in Recovery.
+Creating a routine that includes all these tools gives your life structure.
+Standard self-care methods include…

 - Regular exercise